 Theological Horizons creates rich opportunities for the broader community to hear speakers explore the connections between vibrant faith and social engagement.

-Wherever our guests are on their spiritual journey, Faith and Life Forums provide them with intellectually rich conversations about authentic faith in a complex world.
-Forum speakers address a wide range of topics: poverty, art, missions, business, politics and more.
+Wherever our guests are on their spiritual journey, authentic spiritual conversations are intellectually rich inquiries about honest faith in a complex world.
+These conversations can be in the form of a book talk, a salon, a house concert or a film night and address a wide range of topics: poverty, art, missions, business, politics and more.

 In the warmth of the Bonhoeffer House, there is space to ask questions and test ideas.
 Our guests include members of the Charlottesville community, faculty from the University of Virginia, and students.